-Jean-François Vézina is a partner in the civil and commercial litigation group in the Montréal office of Langlois Lawyers.
+Jean-François Vézina is a partner in the civil and commercial litigation group in the Montréal office of Langlois Lawyers and he is also a member of the firm’s Board of Directors.
 He specializes in construction law.

 Over the past decade, he has represented owners, developers, general and specialized contractors, suppliers and equipment manufacturers in numerous construction projects.

 Jean-François’ practice also includes various commercial litigation matters involving class actions, product liability and professional liability.
 He has appeared before the Superior Court as well as the Court of Appeal of Québec on numerous occasions.